clabordec/feline-foods/README.md

 ---

 📂 **Repo Organization**
+- `database_creation` → Queries that involve creating the database to store all tables and records.
 - `table_creation/` → Queries that invovle the creation of the following tables: .
 - `inserting_records/` → Queries that involve adding records within the tables created.
 - `data_retrieval/` → Queries that involve getting specific amounts of data from the tables.